 Designing your installation and OAuth flow for a private integration

 For private integrations, you upload the integrations ZIP file to your Zendesk account.
-To learn more building an integration app with OAuth flow, see the Zendesk app as an admin interface tutorial series.
+To learn more building an integration app with an OAuth flow, see the Zendesk app as an admin interface tutorial series.

 The installation and OAuth process should occur when the admin sets up the integration for the first time.